By T.L. Haddix

 When he’d awakened a short time earlier, his entire body tingling from head to toe, Archer had thought he was dying.
-He’d gotten to his feet, then fallen to his knees, somehow without disturbing Emma.
-He was terrified he’d not be able to wake her in time to say good-bye.
+He’d gotten to his feet, then fallen to his knees, somehow without waking Emma.
+He was terrified he’d not be able to wake her in time to say goodbye.
 But then he’d shifted.
 The change into the cat had happened so fast, he hadn’t realized what was going on until it was done.
 Even then, he wondered if he’d died or was dreaming.
-He’d gone through some strange things while he was unconscious in the hospital, after all.
+He’d seen some strange things while he was unconscious in the hospital, after all.

 But after a couple of minutes, he figured he wasn’t dead.
 He wasn’t in a weird coma or something.
 He had, somehow, someway, gotten his cat back.
 And he desperately needed to run.

 Easing Sydney’s door open, he crossed to the bed.
 One of her little feet was sticking out from under the covers, and he butted his head against it, purring loudly as he rubbed.